Come Join The Fun

 Instructor Bruce McEwan attained his preliminary certificate in 1993 in Honolulu, HI and has been teaching at the Hawaii branch RSCDS ever since.
 Besides teaching in Hawaii, Bruce has danced in St. Andrews, Boston, Chicago, Southern California, and has taught and danced in Japan.

-Both teachers try to impart in the students the idea of importance of technique and phrasing as a means to truly appreciate all that a dance can be.
+The teachers try to impart in the students the idea of importance of technique and phrasing as a means to truly appreciate all that a dance can be.
 They believe that SCD has an energizing effect and encourage all levels of dancers to have fun with the dance.

 For more information on the classes, contact either of the branch teachers: Bruce McEwan (538-7707) or Melissa Lindsay (256-3347).